jrselzer/Andere_Linklisten/Security.md

   * [Greenbone Community Documentation[https://greenbone.github.io/docs/latest/background.html]
 * [Tenable Nessus® Essentials](https://www.tenable.com/products/nessus/nessus-essentials) As part of the Tenable Nessus family, Tenable Nessus Essentials allows you to scan your environment (up to 16 IP addresses per scanner) with the same high-speed, in-depth assessments and agentless scanning convenience that Nessus subscribers enjoy.
   * [Nessus for Education](https://www.tenable.com/tenable-for-education/nessus-essentials?edu=true) To register to use Nessus Essentials for education, please complete the following form.
 There is no cost for students and instructors.
+  * [GFI LanGuard](https://gfi.ai/products-and-solutions/network-security-solutions/languard) Patch management, vulnerability scanning, and network auditing - GFI LanGuard enables you to manage and maintain end-point protection across your network.
+It provides visibility into all the elements in your network, helps you assess where there may be potential vulnerabilities, and enables you to patch them.
+The patch management and network auditing solution is easy-to-use and easy-to-deploy.
 # Enumeration
 * [smtp-user-enum](https://github.com/cytopia/smtp-user-enum) SMTP user enumeration via VRFY, EXPN and RCPT with clever timeout, retry and reconnect functionality.
 * [RPCScan](https://github.com/hegusung/RPCScan) Tool to communicate with RPC services and check misconfigurations on NFS shares